cinaq/cinaq-website/content/pages/about-us.md

 ---
-title: Custom Page Example 1
+title: About Us
 url: "/about-us"
-date: 2020-03-22
+date: 2021-04-05
-description: Design Websites In Minutes.
-Fast, secure and easy to maintain
+description: CINAQ is an IT company specializing in Cloud technologies
-headerTransparent: true
+headerTransparent: false
 sections:
 - template: hero
   options: